brendonthiede/brendon-k8s-demo/README.md

 ## Context

 The reference system for this is using Windows 10 Pro version 1909, build 18363.1139.
-The has [Docker Desktop 2.5](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (which leverages Hyper-V) and [Virtual Box 6.1](https://www.virtualbox.org/wiki/Downloads) (which can work with Hyper-V).
+It has [Docker Desktop 2.5](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (which leverages Hyper-V) and [Virtual Box 6.1](https://www.virtualbox.org/wiki/Downloads) (which can work with Hyper-V).
 You should not need WSL in order to use the examples below, and you should only need either Virtual Box _or_ Hyper-V in order to work with Multipass.

 ## Client tools